 At Modernized Mobile, the mobile app development stage follows a structured process that is designed to ensure the creation of a high-quality and successful product.
 This process typically involves the use of agile and scrum methodologies, which are designed to allow for flexibility and rapid iteration.

-• Define the scope of the project: The first step in the app development process6 phases of development is to define the scope of the project.
+- Define the scope of the project: The first step in the app development process is to define the scope of the project.
 This might involve creating a project charter or statement of work that outlines the goals and objectives of the app, as well as the resources and timeline needed to complete the project.

 Overall, the mobile app development process at Modernized Mobile is designed to be flexible and responsive to change.
 By using agile and scrum methodologies, the team is able to rapidly iterate and make adjustments to the project as needed in order to create the best possible product.
 This process ensures that the team is able to deliver high-quality apps that meet the needs of the users and achieve the desired business outcomes.